For Redshift

 FROM sys_query_history

-and status = 'success'
+AND status = 'success'

 Query Profiles